steliosbl/acute-clinical-deterioration/literature/background.md

  - Breakdown into mortality and critical care: Death constitutes a competing risk when predicting ICU admission only [Wolbers09].

+ - We don't account for group inequalities.
+   - Social Determnants of Health (e.g. community context, economic stability, education, healthcare access have been found to be strong predictors of clinical risk)[Mahmoudi20, pp. 4].
+   - Despite significant links between social factors and risk, health systems still do not systematically collect this data [Mahmoudi20, pp. 6-7].
+   - We exclude any analysis of this dimension of the problem out of necessity, as our data does not include any protected characteristics.
+Fair ML literature recommends using probabilistic modelling techniques and proxy variables for protected group membership [Chen19].
+However, we do not have sufficient information for this either, and our only candidate proxy variable (geolocation, as given by postcode) is too coarse to use in such a model (first 3 characters only).
+      - Several studies use Census block- or zip-level aggregate data as a routinely available proxy, but these are often too coarse to be useful.
+   - It is widely accepted in the machine learning fairness literature that excluding protected characteristics from a modelling task will not result in a fair predictive model as group disparities will be reflected in the remaining predictors [Kusner17].
+   - This is especially important if a system is used to autonomously screen or prioritise patients' access to care, as it risks perpetuating healthcare inequalities [per Yu19, from Challen19]

+ - Distributional shift, a mismatch between the distributions of the training data and the operational data once a system is put to use, is a known risk of ML systems and can occur when using the system in a new context (e.g., a different care center) or it can materialise in the same context over time as circumstances evolve.
+   - We used a temporal train-test split to examine whether distributional shift over time impacts our model in the short-term (2-3 years) and found them to remain robust.
+   - Further, our own experimental setup induces an intentional shift due to our resampling to overcome the data's class imbalance [Storkey09].
+As such, our testing set, on which all our validation results are produced, is not resampled in any way and reflects the true prevalence of critical events at the Salford ED in 2019-2022.
+   - Prior proposals have shown some capability of adaptation to new contexts through transfer learning [Mao18].
+External validation using data from other hospitals is required to make any statements on that.
+   - A plan for monitoring and maintaining the system over time to adjust for prediction drift is required [Challen19].

+ - Breaking changes in clinical practice
+   - Can the system adapt to sudden changes in practice, workflow or policy?
+[Challen19].
+I'd say no.

 ## Justification for a more dynamic EWS than the NEWS
  - The simplicity of the NEWS permits (and is intended to act as) a one-size-fits-all approach.
 However, "The population is remarkably diverse, and its many dimensions, alone or in combination, may help delinate subpopulations that have different risks for various health-related outcomes" [Lezzoni13, pp.19].